Mrinmoy-programmer07/LOLand/README.md

 <summary>Click to view NFT minting details</summary>

 1. User uploads a meme to the platform
-2. Meme is stored on IPFS to ensure decentralized persistence
+2. Meme metadata is stored in Supabase
 3. User can initiate minting through the UI
 4. Smart contract interaction creates an NFT on the blockchain
 5. Meme is updated in the database with tokenId and contract address